 Breaking this fetter, people renounce the world, free from longing and abandoning sensuality.
-This is the only way, however the slaves and slave traders–and slave owners–may screech and deny it.
-Freedom has a price–a blessed casting aside of bonds and binders.
+This is the only way, however much the slaves, slave traders and slave owners may screech and deny it.
+Freedom has a price: a blessed casting aside of bonds and binders.
 It can be done.

 Those on fire